 Learning the Facts About Gut Health

-We have all heard how important it is to keep your gut healthy.
+By now you've probably heard how important it is to keep your gut healthy.
 Recent research continues to demonstrate the important role of our very own individual gut microbiome in long term health.
-The gut microbiome consists of trillions of microorganisms living in our intestines made up of more than thousands of different bacteria.1 This concept of bacteria living inside of us might seem odd but each and every one of us harbors their own unique community of microbiota that are important to health.
+The gut microbiome consists of trillions of microorganisms living in our intestines made up of more than thousands of different bacteria.1 This concept of bacteria living inside of us might seem strange but each and every one of us harbors a unique community of microbiota that are important to health.

 Major functions of the gut microbiota are to help the body digest and absorb food as well as produce nutrients.
 It also serves as an immunity defense system providing an antimicrobial protective barrier in our intestines.
 A gut balanced with beneficial bacteria is better able to carry out these functions and therefore aids in health, digestion, immunity, and mental wellbeing.1